-Finger licking tender ribs with a hint of smoke and pull-off-the-bone perfection is what these Smoked St. Louis Ribs are all about.
-Loaded with flavor and sauced just right, you’d better make extra because these will disappear fast!
+Finger licking juicy ribs with a hint of smoke and pull-off-the-bone perfection are what these Smoked St. Louis Ribs are all about.
+Loaded with flavor and sauced just right, you’d better make extra because these amazing ribs will disappear fast!

 • St. Louis style ribs – 2 racks.

-• Salt – Kosher – don’t use too fine a grain or too flakey a salt.
+• Salt – We use kosher salt when cooking.
+Don’t use too fine a grain or too flakey a salt.
 Kosher is perfect for this recipe.

-• GirlsCanGrill Pork Rub – If you can’t get these spices, see my comments below and my alternative recipe in the recipe card.
+• GirlsCanGrill Pork Rub – If you can’t get these spices, see the comments below and the alternative recipe in the recipe card.

 • Mustard – Yellow mustard is fine.